paynl/woocommerce-plugin/readme.txt

 = 2.2.2 =
 * Fixed a bug where the plugin would not detect woocommerce when using sitewide plugins = 2.2.1 =
-* Compatible with wordpress 2.2
+* Compatible with WordPress 2.2